-4. Revenue (continued)
+4. REVENUE (CONTINUED)

-The Group's sales agreements may provide for provisional pricing of sales with pricing subsequently adjusted to reflect market prices over a quotation period stipulated in the sales contract, typically on or after the vessel's arrival at the port of discharge.
-The estimated consideration in relation to provisionally priced contracts is marked to market using the spot price at the end of each reporting period with the impact of the price movements recorded as an adjustment to sales revenue.
 These sales agreements also allow for an adjustment to the sales price based on a survey of the goods by the customer (an assay for mineral content) therefore recognition of the sales revenue is based on the most recently determined estimate of product specifications.
 The effect of variable consideration arising from these arrangements with customers is included in revenue to the extent that it is highly probable that there will be no significant reversal of the cumulative amount of revenue recognised when any pricing uncertainty is resolved.

-The Group sells the majority its commodity products on CFR or CIF International Commercial Terms (Incoterms) which means that the Group is responsible for providing freight services and, in CIF instances, insurance, after the date at which title of the goods passes.
+The Group sells the majority of its commodity products on CFR or CIF International Commercial Terms (Incoterms) which means that the Group is responsible for providing freight services and, in CIF instances, insurance, after the date at which title of the goods passes.
 The Group therefore has separate performance obligations for freight/insurance services provided for sale of products under CFR and CIF Incoterms.